 Sometimes relatives and friends threaten to take certain actions if their loved one doesn’t seek treatment.
 However, they never follow through.
 They continue providing a place to sleep or they open their door no matter what time the individual shows up.
 This helps to enable the person’s addiction.
 If you tell the individual that there will be consequences to their actions, you must follow through.
 Maybe you’ll stop lending them money or you’ll ask them to move out.
 Putting boundaries in place may seem harsh but it’s necessary.

 You’ll likely find it helpful to talk to an addiction treatment professional instead of trying to handle the situation alone.
 If you can, seek expert advice before the situation worsens.
 A professional can provide you with the resources and techniques that may help a drug addict take the first step.

 Throughout the process, you must ensure you take care of yourself.
 Even if you can’t convince the individual to see a professional, you should look after your mental health.
 Individual counseling and support groups can provide you with the tools you need to get through this time.

 Contact Asheville Recovery Center for Help

 You can educate your loved one and encourage them to see a treatment professional, but you can’t control their thoughts or actions.
-Call us and let us assist you in helping as much as possible.
+Contact one of the best rehab centers in North Carolina and let us assist you in helping as much as possible.
 When the individual is ready to enter treatment, they will benefit from the wide range of programs we offer at Asheville Recovery Center that can be tailored to their specific needs.